teleprint-me/fixed-point/docs/building.md

   cmake -B build -DCMAKE_BUILD_TYPE=Debug
   ```

   If there are compilation issues, increasing verbosity can help.
-To enable verbosity while building, use:
+To enable verbose output while configuring the build, use:

   ```sh
   cmake -B build -DCMAKE_BUILD_TYPE=Debug -DCMAKE_VERBOSE_MAKEFILE=ON
   ```

-  We can the build once the build process is configured.
-To speed up compilation, the jobs flag can be set.
-It's default value is set to 8, but may be adjusted according to the CPU.
-A good way to automate this is simply to use `nproc` which returns the processing count.
+  After configuring, build the project.
+To speed up compilation, you can use the `-j` flag to specify the number of parallel jobs.
+By default, this is set to 8, but you can adjust it according to your CPU.
+A convenient way to automatically set this to the number of available processors is to use `nproc`:

   ```sh
   cmake --build build --config Debug -j $(nproc)
   ```

-  `auto-build` is usually sufficient for rapid development cycles.
+  The `auto-build` script is generally sufficient for rapid development cycles.

 ## Build Path Structure